RahulKodate/WebXperience/Assignment1PartA/README.md

 AND, create the GitHub branch and commit the changes.
 Your git branch should have name as "NUID_<Your_Name>"

 Solution:

 For Assignment 1 Part A: I have Bulit a Coffee Shop Website with 3 pages
 1. Home page(Index page)
 2. About US page
 3. Contact Us Page

-I have added Navigation Bar, Image and
+I have added tags such as Navigation Bar, Images, Favicon, Table, Gif, Button, Hyperlinked Images and Gif.
+I have also addes header, body, footer.
+I have used css for background image for partA of Assignment1.
+I have also added a video for About us page.